ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 ### Thread Traversal Mechanics

-Threads are traversed deterministically by moving from the first thread to the last thread, then back to the first thread repeatedly.
+Threads are traversed deterministically by moving from the first thread to the last thread, then from the last thread to the first thread repeatedly.
 For example, given the set of threads: {0,1,2,3}, the FPVM would traverse to each as follows: 0, 1, 2, 3, 3, 2, 1, 0, 0, 1, 2, 3, 3, 2, ….

 #### Thread Preemption